 - Set a Budget and Stick To It

 Once you’ve put together a list of school supplies that are needs and not just wants, set a realistic budget for yourself.
-Mint can help you set and stick to your budget, while also giving you a holistic view of your spending.
+Try the Financial Management & Budget features in I-banking to help you set and stick to your budget, while also giving you a holistic view of your spending.
 If you’re doing back-to-school shopping for younger kids, this can be a great way to teach them about how to budget for something.
 You can shop together and let them make decisions about what they want to buy that’s within the specified budget.

 - Don’t Buy Everything at Once

 It can be tempting to get all of your shopping done in one trip, but this could actually cause you to spend more than necessary.
 For your big shopping trip, buy the necessary items like pencils and notebooks, but it may be worth holding off on other purchases like binders and art supplies.
 During the first few weeks of school, your children will get a better sense of what supplies they’ll actually be using and what would just be excess.
 Plus, you may be able to capitalize on sale prices following peak back-to-school shopping season.

 There are some items that are just too expensive and can totally throw off your budget.
 After school activities and extracurricular activities often require equipment, such as a musical instrument for the school band and miscellaneous sports equipment.
 By renting these items (or buying second-hand), you can save a lot of money while still letting your kids pursue whatever activity they want to participate in.
 Rent My Instrument charges low monthly rental payments for a variety of instruments, and stores such as Play It Again Sports offer used sporting goods for a fraction of the price.

 - Collect Coupons